memory125/WebCosmosDB/README.md

 # WebCosmosDB

-* This repo is primary for Azure Cosmos DB, which includes Web App (AdsDasboard, azure-cosmosDB-dotnet, mongdb-dotnet, quickstartcore), console app (table-dotnet) and maven project (document-spring).
+* This repo is primary for Azure Cosmos DB, which includes Web App (AdsDashboard, azure-cosmosDB-dotnet, mongdb-dotnet, quickstartcore), console app (table-dotnet) and maven project (document-spring).

 ## AdsDashboard
 >* This web app is developed by .net framework.